antstei/CA_LNF2022_a-simple-counter-for-microbit-pets/tutorial.md

-# The micro:bit Pet Tutorial for the "Lange Nacht der Forschung 2022"
+# A Frisky micro:bit Pet Tutorial for the "Lange Nacht der Forschung 2022"

 ## Step 1
 To make a frisky electronic pet, we first let the micro:bit – in addion to let it draw a friendly face – play the sound ``||music:hello||`` when the micro:bit starts processing our program.